 The reason for that is the ever-increasing number of hacker attacks that exploit the weaknesses of the password system.
-If a password is not supported by additional security measures, a single act of carelessness on the part of the user is often enough to open a gateway for criminal hackers.
+If additional security measures do not support a password, a single act of carelessness on the part of the user is often enough to open a gateway for criminal hackers.
 Two very common types of attack currently in use – which differ drastically in their methodology – are credential stuffing and social engineering.

 Credential stuffing is a process in which cybercriminals exploit the tendency of users to use the same password repeatedly for different online services.
 It’s a mistake with big consequences – after all, millions of logins have been captured in several large data breaches since 2019, such as the ones at Marriott, Equifax and LinkedIn.
 This has gone hand in hand with a rapid upswing in credential stuffing.
 By automatically trying out user name/password combinations in various online services, it is possible to rapidly determine whether the captured “key” also fits other locks – and gives the hackers access to other user or email accounts.

 Social engineering represents the other methodological extreme: instead of a mass bombardment of username-password combinations and automated trial and error as occurs with credential stuffing, this attack is targeted specifically at selected employees.
 In this approach, cybercriminals first collect information on company structures and management from social networks.
 They then try to trick employees into revealing their passwords via fake emails and websites.
 The victims are always led to believe that they are communicating with a superior or the company’s own IT department.
 Frequently, the criminals add an element of supposed urgency and haste in their fake messages in order to give the attacked person as little time as possible to think about what is going on or to ask critical questions in the company.

 Knight in shining armour?
 2FA and MFA